USEPA/WNTR/documentation/model_io.rst

 JSON file
 ---------------------------------------------------------

+JSON (JavaScript Object Notation) files store a collection of name/value pairs that is easy to read in text format.
+More information on JSON files is available at https://www.json.org.

+The format of JSON files in WNTR is based on the :ref:`dictionary_representation` of the WaterNetworkModel.

-The :class:`~wntr.network.io.write_json` function writes a JSON (JavaScript Object Notation) file from a WaterNetworkModel.
+The :class:`~wntr.network.io.write_json` function writes a JSON file from a WaterNetworkModel.
 The JSON file is a formatted version of the dictionary representation.

 .. doctest::